McHale's Navy: The real-life PT-73

-The real-life PT-73 was finished on August 12, 1942 by Higgins Industries, Iinc., New Orleans.
+The real-life PT-73 was finished on August 12, 1942, by Higgins Industries, in New Orleans.
 It was 78 ft long, weighed 56 tons and had a top speed of 40 knots.
 It was assigned to Motor Torpedo Boat Squadron 13 under the command of Commander James B. Denny, USN.
 The squadron participated in the Aleutian Islands Campaign from March 1943 to May 1944.
-The squadron was then transferred to the Southwest Pacific, where the squadron saw action at Mios Woendi, Dutch New Guinea; Mindoro, Philippine Islands; and Brunei Bay, Borneo.
+The squadron was then transferred to the Southwest Pacific, where it saw action at Mios Woendi, Dutch New Guinea; Mindoro, Philippine Islands; and Brunei Bay, Borneo.

-The squadron was also based for a time at Dreger Harbor, New Guinea and San Pedro Bay, Philippine Islands, but saw no action from these bases.
+The squadron was also based for a time at Dreger Harbor, New Guinea, and San Pedro Bay, Philippine Islands, but saw no action from these bases.
 Overall, the real PT-73 did not have the kind of illustrious combat record depicted in the series.
 On January 15, 1945, it ran aground off Lubang Island in the Philippine Islands after delivering supplies to Filipino guerrillas and was destroyed by the crew to prevent it from falling into enemy hands.